sagar1024/LearnerPro/README.md

 This web application predicts the students' academic result percentage based on their scores and attendance rate.
 It utilizes a simple Linear Regression model trained on historical student performance data.

-## Prerequisites

-Make sure you have Python installed on your system.
-If not, you can download it from [here](https://www.python.org/downloads/).

 ## Installation

 1. Clone this repository to your local machine using: